Wi-Fi 7

 IEEE 802.11be-2024 or 802.11be, dubbed Extremely High Throughput (EHT), is a wireless networking standard in the IEEE 802.11 set of protocols which is designated Wi-Fi 7 by the Wi-Fi Alliance.
-It has built upon 802.11ax, focusing on WLAN indoor and outdoor operation with stationary and pedestrian speeds in the 2.4, 5, and 6 GHz frequency bands.
+It is built upon Wi-Fi 6 (IEEE 802.11ax), focusing on WLAN indoor and outdoor operation with stationary and pedestrian speeds in the 2.4, 5, and 6 GHz frequency bands.

 In a single band, throughput reaches a theoretical maximum of 23 Gbit/s, although actual results are much lower.

-Development of the 802.11be amendment began with an initial draft in March 2021 and the final version was published on 22 July 2025.
+Development of the 802.11be amendment began with an initial draft in March 2021 and was approved by IEEE-SA under the designation IEEE 802.11be-2024, though the final published document was not released until 22 July 2025.
 Despite this, numerous products were announced in 2022 based on draft standards, with retail availability in early 2023.
 On 8 January 2024, the Wi-Fi Alliance introduced its Wi-Fi Certified 7 program to certify Wi-Fi 7 devices as the technical requirements were essentially complete.